 Communicator Judge.
-Nominated Event Judge for communication between the skier and boat officials for the event.
+Nominated Event Judge for communication between the skier and boat officials crew for the event.

-Event Judges.
+Event Judges Boat Crew.
 Judges assigned to adjudicate the event as per rule 213.

 Equalization Pass.
-Equalization passes are taken with the approval of the Chief Judge whenever the boat crew has exceeded the turnaround time by a margin that allows conditions to become substantially different to the other competitors in the event.
+Equalization passes are taken with the approval by the direction of the Chief Judge whenever the boat crew has exceeded the turnaround time by a margin that allows conditions to become substantially different to the other competitors in the event.